-- 10.17 A question must not be asked at a meeting of the council unless it concerns a matter on the agenda of the meeting or notice has been given of the question in accordance with clauses 4.11 and 4.16. - 10.18 A councillor may, through the chairperson, put a question to another councillor about a matter on the agenda. - 10.19 A councillor may, through the chief executive officer, put a question to a council employee about a matter on the agenda.
-Council employees are only obliged to answer a question put to them through the chief executive officer at the direction of the chief executive officer. - 10.20 A councillor or council employee to whom a question is put is entitled to be given reasonable notice of the question and, in particular, sufficient notice to enable reference to be made to other persons or to decuments information.
-Where a councillor or council employee to whom a question is put is unable to respond to the question at the meeting at which it is put, they may take it on notice and report the response to the next meeting of the council. - 10.21 The councillor must put questions directly, succinctly, respectfully and without argument.
+- a meeting of the council unless it concerns a matter on the agenda of the meeting or notice has been given of the question in accordance with clauses 4.11 and 4.17. - 10.18 A councillor may, through the chairperson, put a question to another councillor about a matter on the agenda. - A councillor may, through the chief executive officer, put a question to a council employee about a matter on the agenda.
+Council employees are only obliged to answer a question put to them through the chief executive officer at the direction of the chief executive officer.

+- 10.20 A councillor or council employee to whom a question is put is entitled to be given reasonable notice of the question and, in particular, sufficient notice to enable reference to be made to other persons or to information.

-10.22 The chairperson must not permit discussion on any reply to, or refusal to reply to, a question, including questions with notice asked in accordance with clause 4.16, put to a councillor or council employee.
+Where a councillor or council employee to whom a question is put is unable to respond to the question at the meeting at which it is put, they may take it on notice and report the response to the next meeting of the council. - 10.21 The councillor must put questions directly, succinctly, respectfully and without argument. - 10.22 The chairperson must not permit discussion on any reply to, or refusal to reply to, a question, including questions with notice asked in accordance with clause 4.17, put to a councillor or council employee.

-11 Rules of Debate
+11 Rules of debate